 - I didn’t have more than two drinks out before I had to walk back to my hotel

-I haven’t experienced any crime in Barcelona myself – on either visit – and I hope you won’t too.
+I haven’t experienced any crime in Barcelona myself – on any of my visits – and I hope you won’t too.

 What about political unrest?